-FVHA is a full-service animal shelter and we are the only local shelter that will NEVER turn a companion animal in need away.
-Therefore, we see the Valley’s cases of abuse, neglect, injury, and animals that suffer from severe health and behavioral problems.
+FVHA is a full-service animal shelter and we are the only local shelter that will take in as a last resort (meaning the animal was unable to find another shelter or home to take them in).
+Therefore, we see the Valley’s cases of abuse, neglect, injury, and animals that suffer from severe health and severe behavioral problems.
 FVHA’s highly trained staff is here to provide the animals with the very best care and quality of life.
 Euthanasia is only considered when it is in the very best interest of the animal and community.
-FVHA does not euthanize for population and continues to find homes for 100% of the adoptable dogs and cats.
+FVHA does not euthanize for population or due to time spent in our facility and continues to find homes for 100% of the adoptable dogs and cats.
 FVHA’s spay and neuter programs, training and rehabilitation programs, educational programs and more have helped to dramatically reduce the rate of euthanasia in our community.

 Is requested euthanasia performed at FVHA?

 Yes.
 Euthanasia is never an easy choice, therefor we offer low-cost requested euthanasia and a private cremation service upon request in hopes of easing some of the difficulty pet parents may face.

 What should I do if I’ve lost my pet?